David Weddle: Biography

 Weddle and Thompson were invited by Ron Moore to work on the reimagined Battlestar Galactica.
 They served as story editors on the first season of the show and became co-producers in the second season.
 Their responsibilities as producers increased during the third season, and they achieved supervising producer status for the fourth season.
+During the fourth season, however, Weddle stated that he felt the story didn't adhere to the structure detailed in Aristotle's Poetics, and was thus "too difficult to follow."

 On the 2006 Special Edition DVD release of San Peckinpah's 1969 film The Wild Bunch, Weddle is part of a group of Peckinpah scholars who provide the commentary track.
 Weddle describes a 2004 pilgrimage to Parras, Mexico, one of the locations for the film's production.

 In 2008, Weddle and Thompson joined the staff of CSI: Las Vegas midway through Season 9 as writers and supervising producers.
 As of Season 10, they became co-executive producers.
 An episode they wrote for the 11th season, "Fracked", won the Environmental Media Association's 21st Annual Environmental Media Award for Television Episodic Drama.

 In 2011, Weddle and Thompson joined the writing staff for the second season of the Steven Spielberg alien-invasion drama Falling Skies on TNT.
 In 2012, they acted as co-executive producers for the TV movie Battlestar Galactica: Blood & Chrome and the pilot for the TV series Defiance, both on Syfy, and in 2013 they began writing for the first season of an FX adaptation of The Strain, a horror novel by Guillermo del Toro and Chuck Hogan, which concluded with the fourth season in 2017.
 They were two of the series' eight executive producers.

 In 2018, Thompson and Weddle re-teamed with Ron Moore, with whom they had worked on Battlestar Galactica, to write for the Apple TV+ series For All Mankind.
 They are two of the co-executive producers on the show.